Written by Pradeep

-The main cause of constipation during pregnancy is the expansion of uterus and consequent compression on rectum and large intestine.
-Add to that increase in the pregnancy hormone progesterone, and most women end u suffering from bloating, cramps, discomfort and constipation in pregnancy.
+The main cause of constipation during pregnancy is the expansion of the uterus and consequent compression on rectum and large intestine.
+Add to that increase in the pregnancy hormone progesterone, and most women end suffering from bloating, cramps, discomfort and constipation in pregnancy.
 This in turn retards the normal contraction of your digestive tract and result in constipation.
 The enlarging uterus also affects your urine.
 It increases the frequency of urination.
 As pregnancy advances, you tend to urinate a lot.
 This result in decreased re-absorption of water in colon and worsen the situation.
 Read more about constipation in pregnancy here.

-Constipation is easily treatable by making a few changes to your lifestyle and diet.
+You can get rid of constipation during pregnancy by making a few changes to your lifestyle and diet.
 Here are some natural ways to avoid constipation without being afraid of any possible side effects.

 If you are suffering from constipation during pregnancy, which is very likely, consider taking the help of natural remedies after you make changes to your lifestyle and diet.
 Natural remedies do not have any side effects and can be effective in relieving you from bloating and discomfort.